 At the beginning of November, the UK government rescheduled certain products containing cannabis, allowing medical professionals to prescribe them under some conditions.

 Why It's Important

-Aurora is one of the largest cannabis producers in Canada, alongside companies like Canopy Growth Corp (NYSE:CGC)and Tilray Inc (NASDAQ:TLRY).
+Aurora is one of the largest cannabis producers in Canada, alongside companies like Canopy Growth Corp CGCand Tilray Inc TLRY.
 Its results are an industry benchmark for the market and are one metric for assessing the health of the Canadian cannabis industry.

 Aurora Cannabis said it expects to reach a capacity of 150,000 kilograms per year by the end of the current quarter.
 The company also said it expects to be cash flow positive by the end of the second calendar quarter.

 © 2022 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.

 Ad Disclosure: The rate information is obtained by Bankrate from the listed institutions.
 Bankrate cannot guaranty the accuracy or availability of any rates shown above.
 Institutions may have different rates on their own websites than those posted on Bankrate.com.
 The listings that appear on this page are from companies from which this website receives compensation, which may impact how, where, and in what order products appear.
 This table does not include all companies or all available products.